-Dr. Rhonda Sherrod attended public schools in the suburbs of Chicago.
+Dr. Rhonda Sherrod attended public schools in the western suburbs of Chicago.
 She has an undergraduate degree in journalism from the University of Alabama, a master’s degree in English from Chicago State University, and a law degree from the University of Texas.
 She practiced law in the Chicago metropolitan area for several years prior to enrolling at Jackson State University where she had her doctorate conferred in clinical psychology.
 A licensed psychologist in the state of Alabama, Dr. Sherrod completed her pre-doctoral internship at Harvard Medical School before serving as a clinical fellow at Harvard.
 She has also completed liberal arts graduate classes at the University of Chicago and the Harvard University Extension School.

 A powerful writer, dynamic orator, passionate educator, and tireless activist, Rhonda Sherrod has written newspaper articles about education and social policy, and about Barack Obama’s historic presidency, among other topics.
 She has also contracted as a speech writer and a communication strategist.
 Dr. Sherrod has conducted professional development workshops for elementary, middle school, and high school teachers, presented at professional conferences, serves as a judge for the American Bar Association’s regional law student moot court competitions, and served for several years as a judge for Poetry Out Loud competitions for high school students.
 Dr. Sherrod has also coached teachers in Chicago Public Schools on restorative (justice) practices.
 In addition, she has administered after school and summer educational programs for youths, spearheaded academic and community symposia, and led groups designed to empower black women and enhance their ability to experience self-compassion, greater self-efficacy in various spheres, and higher self-esteem.
 She has hosted a cable access program, appeared on several radio and television talk shows, and presented several lectures, speeches, seminars, and workshops before numerous groups and organizations, including the Southern Christian Leadership Conference and the NAACP.